-The Company holds a technical co-operation permit ("TCP") covering an area of approximately 7.5 million acres (approximately 30,327 km2), in the southwest Karoo Basin, South Africa, which grants the Company exclusive rights to apply for an exploration right over the underlying acreage.
-In August 2010, the Company submitted an application to the Petroleum Agency of South Africa (the "PASA") for an exploration right over the acreage covered by the TCP and, as part of the application process, the Company submitted an environmental management plan in January 2011.
+The Company holds a TCP covering an area of approximately 7.5 million acres (approximately 30,327 km2), in the southwest Karoo Basin, South Africa, which grants the Company exclusive rights to apply for an exploration right over the underlying acreage.
+In August 2010, the Company submitted an application to the Petroleum Agency of South Africa ("PASA") for an exploration right over the acreage covered by the TCP and, as part of the application process, the Company submitted an environmental management plan in January 2011.